 It was no real surprise to find that the anecdotes that emerged feature some of the biggest stars in the specific universe; and it’s no exaggeration to say that one of the biggest fangirl perks of my own (relatively) short career has been getting to work alongside people with stories like these.

 For the next stop in our brief series commemorating the thirtieth birthday of SF publisher Tor Books, I’ve asked some of our long-time employees to tell me their funniest memories.
 Practically everyone who responded started off their story with some variation on, “But the stories we can’t share are even better!”
 I suspect you’ll have to corner these guys in a bar to hear those stories, but they’ve still managed to relate a fantastic crop of memories that won’t get us into too much trouble, and are even (mostly) worksafe.

 As shouts of surprise and delight ring out over the blogosphere in response to the 2010 Locus Award Finalist list, Tor.com has a few shouts of surprise and delight of our own: not only were our stories “First Flight” by Mary Robinette Kowal and “Eros, Philia, Agape” by Rachel Swirsky finalists in the Best Novelette category, but Tor.com itself is a finalist in the Best Magazine categorya first for us!
 Congratulations to Mary and Rachel, to Patrick Nielsen Hayden (who edits most of our prose fiction), and to all the other nominees.
 The awards will be given out at the Locus Awards Ceremony, held during the Science Fiction Awards Weekend, which is June 25th to 27th in Seattle, Washington.

-- Reading the Wheel of Time: Cracks in the Wall in Robert Jordan’s The Great Hunt (Part 12) 1 hour ago on
+- Reading the Wheel of Time: Many Worlds, One Fate in Robert Jordan’s The Great Hunt (Part 20) 4 hours ago on